What is dengue?

 - sore throat or nasal congestion

 Dengue shock syndrome:

 - sudden hypotension or a fast drop in blood pressure

-If you are living or traveling in tropical areas where dengue fever is common, these tips may help reduce your risk of mosquito bites:
+If you are living or traveling in tropical areas where dengue fever is common, these tips may reduce your risk of mosquito bites:

 - Avoid mosquito hotspots.
 The mosquitoes that carry the dengue virus typically live in and around houses, breeding in standing water that can collect in such things as used automobile tires.
 You can help lower mosquito populations by eliminating habitats where they lay their eggs.
-At least once a week, empty and clean containers that hold standing water, such as planting containers, animal dishes and flower vases.
+At least once a week, empty and clean containers hold standing water, such as planting containers, animal dishes, and flower vases.
 Keep standing water containers covered between cleanings.

 - Use insect repellent.
 Those products, which include DEET, claim to be the most effective